 - Jordan's high school coach, Sandy Dickerson, spent her prep days at Springfield High School, alma mater of UT teammate and fellow Oregonian Mercedes Russell.

-- Majoring in business administration.
+- Majoring in recreation and sport management.

 - Follow @kobeereynolds on Twitter and @j0rdanreyn0lds on Instagram.